-5 ways you can use SMS to connect patients and providers
+SMS healthcare solutions: 5 ways you can use

-Automated text messages that remind patients of when to take their medication, and the dosages, ensures a better quality of care, which in turn creates a better patient experience.
+Automated text messages that remind patients of when to take their medication, and the dosages, ensure a better quality of care, which in turn creates a better patient experience.

 We all know that eating healthy and exercising are the worst.
 But, it’s also a good way to improve your overall health and reduce the symptoms of several chronic diseases.
 Using SMS healthcare tools, providers can send regular reminders to patients that nudge them in the correct direction to eat the salad instead of the french fries or that going for a walk would help lower their cholesterol.
 These lifestyle interventions can help reduce the need for repeat visits to the doctor and enable providers to encourage patients to make good decisions, all while improving the overall quality of life for patients.

 5. Patient portal access

 Using a portal to check on appointments or review test results sounds like a good idea until your patients have to remember another password that needs to have a capital letter, a number, a special character, and a GIF while being over 12 characters all to be acceptable (ok, the GIF isn’t real).
 But by using SMS you can make it easier for patients to access the portal without sacrificing security.

 By implementing one-time-use passwords that are sent over SMS, you can preserve security and make it easy for patients to log in to your portal and review their information, send questions to the doctor, or schedule an appointment.
 Simply verify the patient’s phone number when they first sign-up for the portal and at login send an access code over SMS—no more having to remember another password.